robenkleene/testing-presentation/testing-presentation.md

 ---

-> Reason #1 that dependency injection facilitates testing is because it allows dependencies to be mocked
+> Reason #1 that dependency injection facilitates testing is because it allows dependencies to be mocked.

 ---

-> Reason #2 that composition facilitates testing is because it enables dependency injection
+> Reason #2 that composition facilitates testing is because it enables dependency injection.

 ---